SwimmingHoles.info logo

 TYPE Creek

 DESCRIPTION Popular swimming holes in Lee Creek in the Ozark National Forest.
-For detailes, see DIRECTIONS below.
+For details, see DIRECTIONS below.
 SNAKE ALERT AREA

 AREAS Ozark National Forest